sagemath/trac_to_gh/Issue 767.md

 # Issue 767: animate has cryptic error message when imagemagick is not installed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/767

 Original creator: moretti